Coveros/hol-copilot-lab/Instructions/Labs/Lab-3-Code-Editing.md

 ### Instructions:
 1. Open Copilot Chat and switch to Edit mode
-2. Write prompts (examples are hidden below) to generate tests for uncovered conditions in `CartPage`.
+2. Write prompts (examples are hidden below) to generate tests for uncovered conditions in `CartPage`
-3. Run the newly-generated tests and use Copilot to help you correct any failures.
+3. Run the newly-generated tests and use Copilot to help you correct any failures

 ### Basic Test Generation: